sasgithub/Data_Analytics_cs/case-study/data/prop_df.md

   \]
 - This yields the fraction of total rides in each week part that occur in each hour.

-**Purpose:**
-Provides the *within-week part distribution* of ride frequency over the day, enabling comparisons of riding patterns between weekdays and weekends on a relative scale.

 **Example Columns:**